-If you’re looking for a romantic weekend getaway, check out Disney World.
+If you’re looking for a romantic weekend getaway, check out Walt Disney World Resort.
 Yes, really!

 Disney World is at the top of the top when it comes to delighting guests and creating unforgettable experiences.

-Given the amount of attention and detail Disney puts in, planning a romantic trip to Disney World is fairly easy.
+Given the amount of attention and detail Disney puts in, planning a couples trip to Disney World is fairly easy.

-The first thing you want to do is make your hotel, dining and spa treatment reservations as far in advance as possible.
+The first thing you want to do is book your hotel, dining, and spa treatment reservations as far in advance as possible.

-In addition to booking your hotel room in advance, I recommend getting the Memory Maker photo package.
+In addition to booking these things in advance, I recommend purchasing the Memory Maker photo package.

-This add-on is often discounted if you book it in advance, which means you’ll have more money to put towards a nicer hotel, a fancy dinner, or a spa treatment.
+This add-on is often discounted if you book it in advance, which means you’ll have more money to put toward a nicer hotel, a fancy dinner, or a spa treatment.

 With the Memory Maker package, you’ll receive all the photos from rides and photographers around the park.